zenorocha/wedocs/data/retrieving-data.md

 We support all basic SQL-like operators (=, !=, >, >=, <, <=, ~), as well as 'any' and 'none' to filter elements in a list.
 We also give support for search operators, which we will see in more detail in the section Search Data.

 <!-- </article> -->

+## Next Steps

+Now that you have learned how to retrieve data, you can interact [searching data](/docs/data/searching-data.html).